 Sioux County Master Gardener

-The Iowa Extension Master Gardener Program is a large volunteer organization coordinated by Iowa State University Extension.
-Master Gardeners assist with horticulture-related programs and projects sponsored by ISU Extension.
+The Iowa Extension Master Gardener Program is a large volunteer organization coordinated by Iowa State University Extension and Outreach.
+Master Gardeners assist with horticulture-related programs and projects sponsored by ISU Extension and Outreach.

 The first Master Gardener Program was initiated in Washington State in 1972.
 In response to overwhelming requests for horticulture information, the extension agent came up with the idea of trading specialized training in horticulture for a commitment to spend a specified number of hours doing volunteer outreach work for extension.
 In Iowa, the program started in 1977 in Scott County (Davenport).
 To date, over 4,000 people, located in 97 of Iowa's 99 counties, have been trained as Master Gardeners.